penn-pal-lab/aawr/README.md

 > AAWR codebase under construction, for Neurips 2025 camera ready.
 If you have any urgent questions, please email the authors.

 ## Repo Structure
-The algorithm is in `src/algorithm/asym_awr.py` where we use IQL to train a privileged Q and V  network.
+The algorithm is in `src/algorithm/asym_awr.py` where we use IQL to train a privileged Q and V  network and do AWR policy extraction.
 The offline and online RL training is in `src/train_il.py`.

 ## Setup
 Here, we show you how to get AAWR up and running for a toy simulated task.